Protospace/spaceport/apiserver/docs/source/dev_running.md

 Open the web client [http://127.0.0.1:3000/](http://127.0.0.1:3000/) in your browser.

 Fill out the "Sign Up to Spaceport" form.
 If you see a "Please Visit Protospace" warning, this means the web client can't talk to the API server properly.
+Hit Sign Up and finish the registration.

 Navigate to [http://127.0.0.1:8000/admin/api/member/1/change/](http://127.0.0.1:8000/admin/api/member/1/change/) and log in with the super user credentials you created during the API server setup.